Bardus, Marco Update data

 - Post-doc - Faculty of Communication Sciences

 From 2008 until 2012 he worked as researcher and PhD student within the BeCHANGE Research Group, Institute for Public Communication (ICP) where he was involved in various research projects.
-In 2011, he spent a semester as visiting scholar at the University of Nottingham, School of Midwifery and Physiotherapy, where he advanced his PhD thesis.
+In 2011, he spent a semester as visiting scholar at the University of Nottingham, School of Health Sciences, where he advanced his PhD thesis.

 He obtained is PhD in 2012, under the supervision of Prof. L. Suzanne Suggs, defending a thesis titled "Theory of planned behaviour, participation, and physical activity communication in the workplace".